 A minimum of six GCSEs at Grade C or above including Mathematics Grade B (Numeracy Grade C recommended)

 AS Mathematics - The AS course is made up of two compulsory modules.
-All students studying AS Mathematics from 2017/18 will undertake the same modules, regardless of the other subjects they are studying.
 The AS Mathematics course represents 40% of the overall A level.

-Module 4: Applied Mathematics (25% of A level): Statistics: Probability, Statistical Distributions, Hypothesis Testing: Differential Equations, Numerical Methods and Mechanics: Forces and Newtons Laws, Moments, Vectors, Differential Equations, Numerical Methods.
+Unit 4: Applied Mathematics (25% of A level): Statistics: Probability, Statistical Distributions, Hypothesis Testing: Differential Equations, Numerical Methods, and Mechanics: Forces and Newtons Laws, Moments, Vectors, Differential Equations, Numerical Methods.

 There will be additional course-related costs.